 The Local Plan Review

-Work under the Local Plan Review stopped in September 2019.
+Work on the Local Plan Review stopped in September 2019.
 Instead, we are now preparing a new Local Plan to cover 2023-2040

 We worked on a review of the 2012 Local Plan from 2016 to 2019.
 However, in September 2019, the Council's Cabinet made the decision to cease work on the Local Plan Review (LPR).
 The work done on the LPR, including the different stages, is described below.
 Whilst the LPR (including the 'Preferred Options' consulted upon in autumn 2018) has been withdrawn, some of the work will remain relevant and may feed into the new Local Plan.